Deutsche Eishockey Liga

-The Deutsche Eishockey Liga (for sponsorship reasons called "PENNY Deutsche Eishockey Liga") ([ˌdɔʏtʃə ˈʔaɪshɔki ˌliːɡa]; English: German Ice Hockey League) or DEL, is a German professional ice hockey league and the highest division in German ice hockey.
+The Deutsche Eishockey Liga (for sponsorship reasons called PENNY Deutsche Eishockey Liga) ([ˌdɔʏtʃə ˈʔaɪshɔki ˌliːɡa]; English: German Ice Hockey League) or DEL, is a professional ice hockey league in Germany and the highest division in German ice hockey.
 Founded in 1994, it was formed as a replacement for the Eishockey-Bundesliga and became the new top-tier league in Germany as a result.
 Unlike the old Bundesliga, the DEL is not under the administration of the German Ice Hockey Federation.

 Teams from the DEL participate in the IIHF's annual Champions Hockey League (CHL), competing for the European Trophy.
 Participation is based on the strength of the various leagues in Europe (excluding the European/Asian Kontinental Hockey League).
 Going into the 2022–23 CHL season, the DEL was ranked the No. 3 league in Europe, allowing them to send their top four teams to compete in the CHL.

 In the 2016–17 season, the league was the second-best supported ice hockey league in Europe, behind the Swiss National League A, with an average attendance of 6,198 spectators per game.
-Fifteen different teams comprise the league, playing their home games in a diverse mix of venues, including a few large, modern arenas (e.g. in Berlin, Mannheim, Cologne, and Düsseldorf) and older, smaller venues (e.g. in Bietigheim, Schwenningen, and Straubing).
+Fourteen different teams comprise the league, playing their home games in a diverse mix of venues, including a few large, modern arenas (e.g. in Berlin, Mannheim, Cologne, and Düsseldorf) and older, smaller venues (e.g. in Iserlohn, Schwenningen and Straubing).
 Kölner Haie (English: Cologne Sharks), Düsseldorfer EG, and Eisbären Berlin (Berlin Polar Bears) all regularly attract over 15,000 fans for home games.
 Adler Mannheim (Mannheim Eagles) also regularly attract over 12,000 fans per home game with each of their home games in the 2019 DEL Playoffs, including all three games in the final series against EHC Red Bull München, selling out.
 Despite attracting some of the biggest crowds in the DEL, and hosting NHL teams in preseason games, Kölner Haie have not won a championship since 2002.